Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Methods

 \subsubsection{Evaluation of Measures on Synthetic Data}

-To compare the different exploration measures, we assumed a $d=\syntheticDatadim$-dimensional state space, generated data from two different types of distributions, and compared the exploration measures on these data.
-The experiments were repeated $10$ times, and the mean and min-max values are plotted in \reffig{fig:results}.
+To compare the different exploration measures, we assumed a $d=\syntheticDatadim$ dimensional state space, generated data from two different types of distributions, and compared the exploration measures on these data.
+The experiments were repeated $20$ times, and the mean and min-max values are plotted in \reffig{fig:results}.
+Each sampled dataset consists of $5000$ points.
+For most measures the variance is surprisingly small.
 While the data are $d$-dimensional, they come from factorial distributions, similarly distributed along each dimension.
 Thus, we can gain intuition about the distribution from scatter plots of the first vs.\ second dimension.
 This is depicted at the top of each of the two parts.
 The bottom part of each comparison shows the different exploration measures, where the scale parameter is depicted on the $x$ axis and the exploration measure on the $y$ axis.

 \paragraph{(a) Growing Uniform:} Figure \ref{fig:growing_uniform} depicts data generated by a uniform distribution, centered around the middle of the state space, with minimal and maximal values growing relatively to the full state space according to the \emph{scale} parameter from $1\%$ to $150\%$.
 Since in the latter case, many points would lie outside the allowed state space; these values are clipped to the state-space boundaries.
 This loosely corresponds to an undirectedly exploring agent that overshoots and hits the state-space limits, sliding along the state-space boundaries.
 Note how the estimation (kNN vs. NNR) has a great impact on the $\xurel$ measure's performance here: We would expect a maximum around a scale of $100\%$ and smaller values before and after (due to clipping).
 Here the $\xurel$ (NNR) measure most closely follows this expectation.
 The ground-truth value of the divergence would follow a similar shape.
 However, since the densities are limited for the NNR estimator, the ground-truth divergence would show more extreme values.